leonlinsx/minimal-mistakes/_posts/2021-04-10-algorithms-life.md

 7. Only 9% of all scheduling problems can be solved efficiently.
 8. As in, take all your projects that are late, and then the maximum of those.
 That's the metric you want to minimise.
 9. See [here](https://betterexplained.com/articles/an-intuitive-and-short-explanation-of-bayes-theorem/ "bayes") for an article that explains Bayes.
 Bayes is unintuitive (for me at least), which also means its good to know
-10. To be fair, there's a good amount of information in the footnotes
+10. To be fair, there's a good amount of information in the footnotes elaborating more

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*